sbernheim4/excoptional/README.md

  * Returns the current instance if it's a Some.
 Returns the provided
  * Option argument otherwise.
  *
- * @remarks Useful for chaining successive function calls that each
+ * @remarks Useful for chaining successive calls to return the first
- * return an option
+ * Some in the chain of orElses.
  *
  * @example
  * ```